eimardsobrinoz/eszsw-signup-app/README.md

 It consits in a single page app with a sign-up form.
 The form should allow users to enter first name, last name, email, and password, and all the fields are required.

-• Password validation:
+• Password and email validation:

-o Should be a minimum of eight characters, o Should contain lower and uppercase letters, o Should not contain user’s first or last name.
+- Should be a minimum of eight characters,
+- Should contain lower and uppercase letters,
+- Should not contain user’s first or last name.

-• Email validate used pattern and asyncronous validation checking if it is registered emulating api call.
+- Email validate used pattern and asyncronous validation checking if it is registered emulating api call.
-• The form send a POST request to https://demo-api.now.sh/users with the below request body example:
+- The form send a POST request to https://demo-api.now.sh/users with the below request body example:

 { firstName: "Eimard", lastName: "Sobrino", email: "eimard@sobrino.co.uk" }